 Treatment takes time but you can recover from bulimia.

 Your treatment plan is individual to you.
-It should take into account any other support you might need, such as for depression or anxiety.
+It should include other support you might need, for example, for depression or anxiety.

 Treatment for adults

 Cognitive behavioural therapy (CBT) helps you manage problems by thinking in a more balanced way.
 It can help you identify unhelpful patterns of behaviour.

 Your therapist will find out how you think and feel about your weight and body shape.
 They will also try to understand what led you to think and feel this way.
 They will help you to adopt regular eating habits and show you how to stick to them.

 They will show you ways to manage difficult feelings and situations.
 This will reduce your risk of a relapse after your therapy ends.